How to Enter

 - Information can be copied and pasted from a text editor

-Establish that your organisation meet the eligibility criteria that require to be met to enter The Card & Payments Awards.
+Establish that your organisation meets the eligibility criteria that require to be met to enter The Card & Payments Awards.
+In addition, please note the following:

 - Entries in the remaining categories must refer to results achieved from existing or new initiatives, programmes, products or services during the period 1 October 2017 and 30 September 2018.